 What made you start a band?

 I learned to play the guitar in the Navy on the aircraft carrier Intrepid CVA11 with a couple of my buddies that played and sang.
-I got out of the service and my dream was to put a band together and hit the road and try to make it in the music business.
+When I got out of the service, my dream was to put a band together and hit the road and try to make it in the music business.
 I ended up putting that band together in the 80’s, we cut some 45’s, had a few regional hits and went on the road for radio promo through 26 states and 65 cities.